j0hnsen23/j0hnsen23/README.md

 **j0hnsen23/j0hnsen23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

 I’m a **Cybersecurity student at NTNU in Gjøvik**, currently working toward a Bachelor’s degree.
-I am interested in information security, ethical hacking, system security and understanding how infrastructures can be protected against modern threats.

 ---